-For further exploration, I would be interested to see if adding these carrion-eating snails helps to keep bristle worm populations in check, but competing for the same food.
-I don’t have research to support that, I’m just hypothesizing.
-So if you absolutely hate bristle worms, that may be another reason to try them.
+For further exploration, it would be interesting to see if adding these carrion-eating snails would help to keep bristle worm populations in check, by competing for the same food.
+There is no research to support that, just a hypothesis based on the niche (and how competition works in other unwanted pest areas, like controlling aquarium algae.

-If you were interested in this snail because you thought it would help you with problem algae, I encourage you to check out trochus, turbo or astrea snails, instead.
+If you were interested in this snail because you thought it would help you with problem algae, check out the Cerith snail instead.

 Written by Albert B. Ulrich III--author of The Reef Aquarium Series of books: The New Saltwater Aquarium Guide, Reef Journal, How to Frag Corals, 107 Tips for the Marine Reef Aquarium

 If you want more help Building a Better Saltwater Aquarium, please